 Logging options in Oracle 12c

-In Oracle Database 12c the architecture of the database has changed, we now have two kind of databases "Pluggable Databases (PDB)" and "Container Databases (CDB)".
+In Oracle Database 12c the architecture of the database has changed, we now have two kinds of databases; "Pluggable Databases (PDB)" and "Container Databases (CDB)".
 In addition, we have a partitioned data dictionary between the CDB and PDB’s.
-With these kind of structural database changes there comes also the Logging Levels changes and that's one of the things that can really impact your nologging options and you may not even know that it has happened.
+With these kind of structural database changes there comes Logging Level change, and that's one of the things that can really impact your nologging options.
+You may not even know that it has happened!
 In the following pages, I will describe the logging levels and the effects that they can have.
-I will also show examples which will illustrate the various logging levels these are:
+I will also show examples which will illustrate the various logging levels.
+These are:

 Table Level Logging/Nologging.